weitblick-muenster/wb-infoabend/README.md

 ## Contribution

-Create a `Pull Request`, request a review, merge to master.
+Create a `Pull Request`, request a review, merge to main.

 ## Deployment

-The latest changes in the project should be on the `master` branch.
+The latest changes in the project should be on the `main` branch.
 The default branch for deployments is `gh-pages`.
 Do not commit to this branch, the latest changes are going to be pushed during the deployment step.

-In order to deploy the latest changes, you only need to commit to the `master` branch, the deployment is going to be made by github Actions.
+In order to deploy the latest changes, you only need to commit to the `main` branch, the deployment is going to be made by github Actions.

 In case, you changed Files under `static/` you need to deploy once manually: